holoviz/panel/doc/tutorials/basic/pn_rx.md

 ## Recommended Reading

-We do recommend you study the [`ReactiveExpr` reference guide](../../reference/panes/ReactiveExpr.ipynb) to learn more about displaying reactive expressions in Panel.
+We do recommend you study the explanation document about [reactivity in Panel](../../explanation/api/reactivity.md) and the [`ReactiveExpr` reference guide](../../reference/panes/ReactiveExpr.ipynb) to learn more about displaying reactive expressions in Panel.

 ## Recap